 Norway provided a grant of NOK 25 million (US$ 2.9 million) in July 2019 to the World Heritage Fund to strengthen efforts to improve the state of conservation of World Heritage sites in Africa.
 In December 2020, Norway committed an additional amount of NOK 50 million and in December 2021, an amount of NOK 2 million.
-This increases Norway’s overall contribution to the World Heritage Fund to NOK 77 million (equivalent to US$ 8.9 million) over three years.
+In December 2022, Norway renewed its committment for a four-year period, with a contribution of NOK 25 million (US$ 2.5 million).
+This increases Norway’s overall contribution to the World Heritage Fund to NOK 102 million over seven years.
 Prior to these grants, Norway has already funded World Heritage activities in Africa for US$ 482,000.
 Norway was a member of the World Heritage Committee for the period 2017-2021.

 Supporting World Heritage in Africa

 The funding provided by the Government of Norway to the World Heritage Fund is dedicated to the preservation of World Heritage sites in Africa, in particular natural World Heritage sites inscribed on the List of World Heritage in Danger or sites severely threatened.
 The funding enables the UNESCO World Heritage Centre to develop and implement, together with States Parties and other conservation partners, a range of ambitious activities towards the preservation of natural, cultural and mixed sites in Africa.

 The World Heritage properties in Africa face a variety of threats from armed conflict to development pressures, unsustainable use of natural resources, rapid urbanization and climate change.
 The COVID-19 pandemic has been mounting challenges at some sites, closing them from visitors and sometimes from guards, which affect local livelihoods and security situation.